Super Time Force: Reception

 Super Time Force received favorable reviews from critics for its story, characters, colorful pixelated graphics, references to pop culture, and the unique ability for players to rewind back where they left off after their character dies using its game mechanic on each level's area as its checkpoint.

 Game Informers Matt Miller praised its playability and explained, "the reimagining of how we perceive time in an action game is what makes it memorable."
-Critics have pointed out some mild flaws to its repetitive life-saving throughout the game's time-out layers was seen somewhat confusing and overwhelming, but have still find its gameplay an enjoyable experience.
-Kotaku commented that the game "Feels a lot more tactical and technically impressive than it initially appears."
-But also added, "Manipulating time in video games isn't a new thing, but the way that STF uses the gimmick feels fresh and clever.
+Critics have pointed out some mild flaws in that its repetitive life-saving throughout the game's time-out layers was seen somewhat confusing and overwhelming, but still found its gameplay an enjoyable experience.
+Kotaku commented that the game "[f]eels a lot more tactical and technically impressive than it initially appears", and also added that "[m]anipulating time in video games isn't a new thing, but the way that STF uses the gimmick feels fresh and clever.
 Rewinding and playing through a chunk of game over and over creates hectic layers of action.
-It's chaotic but beautiful."Super Time Force won Gamespot's Game of the Month Award of May 2014, The press also have added that the game "assumes a hilariously cavalier attitude about the rights and wrongs of fiddling with time, sending up every sci-fi time travel trope in the book."
-At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards the game was nominated for Game Design, New IP.
+It's chaotic but beautiful."

+Super Time Force won GameSpots Game of the Month Award of May 2014.
+The press also added that the game "assumes a hilariously cavalier attitude about the rights and wrongs of fiddling with time, sending up every sci-fi time travel trope in the book".
+At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards, the game was nominated for Game Design, New IP.

-Arthur Gies of Polygon was impressed by its often nonsensical narrative and concept and describe it as "The dumbest smart shooter I've ever played.
+Arthur Gies of Polygon was impressed by its often nonsensical narrative and concept and described it as "The dumbest smart shooter I've ever played.
 The face it wears is the goofy nostalgist that can't be serious for even a moment, sure.
 But Capy's implementation of time travel and control is inspired enough to shine new light on even its most tired-but-excellently-executed inspirations."
-In a 2013 interview with ScrewAttack at PAX, Capybara president Nathan Vella was asked about the game's character Zackasaurus sharing some resemblance to late 1980s and early 1990s personas, Vella explain that The Simpsons sketch series, The Itchy & Scratchy Show 's character Poochie might be an inspiration for the character.
+In a 2013 interview with ScrewAttack at PAX, Capybara president Nathan Vella was asked about the game's character Zackasaurus sharing some resemblance to late 1980s and early 1990s personas.
+Vella explained that the character Poochie from The Simpsons sketch series The Itchy & Scratchy Show might be an inspiration for the character.

 Jordan Devore of Destructoid quoted "A satisfying run-and-gun game made even better with a fun (and funny!) take on time travel."
 He continued, "You'll likely be able to burn through the game in a few hours if you're not going for full completion, but it has such a winning personality that you'll find yourself coming back for more."